Will Moreton

-Will Moreton (born December 5, 1997) is an American basketball player who plays for Albacete of the Spanish LEB Plata.
+Will Moreton (born December 5, 1997) is an American basketball player who played for Albacete of the Spanish LEB Plata.

 College career

 Moreton played four seasons for the Stonehill Skyhawks in the Northeast-10 Conference.
 In 2020, Moreton was named the NE-10 Player of the Year.
 He became the first Skyhawks player in 22 years to win the award.
 He averaged 18.9 points and 8.9 rebounds per game as a senior.
 Moreton finished his career with 1,841 points.

 Professional career

 On June 24, 2020, Moreton signed his first professional contract with Donar of the Dutch Basketball League.
 He averaged 7.5 points in the DBL, helping Donar to a semi-final appearance.

 In the summer of 2021, Will helped his team win the Twin City Pro-Am (Minneapolis & St Paul).

 On September 15, 2021, Moreton signed with the Spanish club Albacete Basket of the LEB Plata.
+Moreton led Albacete in scoring with 14.7 points per game en route to the clubs promotion to LEB Oro.